 A percentage loading basically applies a % to your standard premium based on the levels of risk calculated for your own circumstances and the severity of your condition.
 Your percentage loading will apply a multiple to your Kidney Disease life insurance premium, which will be based on your health at the time of your application.
 You should also know that some insurance providers have different maximum levels to others, so some are prepared to take on higher risks (e.g. 250% or 400%).

 Per mille loadings for Kidney Disease life insurance

-Another potential outcome when applying for a non-standard cover such as Kidney Disease life insurance, critical illness cover or income protection is for an ‘exclusion’ to be applied to your policy.
-This means that you may have certain conditions which can be linked to your Kidney Disease (e.g. high blood pressure, diabetes etc.), excluded from your policy.
-You may also find that certain additional benefits could be excluded such as Total and Permanent Disability, Waiver of Premium or Guaranteed Insurability.
+Another potential outcome when applying for a non-standard cover such as Kidney Disease life insurance, critical illness cover, or income protection is for an ‘exclusion’ to be applied to your policy.
+This means that you may have certain conditions that can be linked to your Kidney Disease (e.g. high blood pressure, diabetes, etc.), excluded from your policy.
+You may also find that certain additional benefits could be excluded such as Total and Permanent Disability, Waiver of Premium, or Guaranteed Insurability.